 Vionic’s Supportive Boots for Plantar Fasciitis

-If you are looking for the best boots for plantar fasciitis, look no further than Vionic’s supportive boots for all seasons.
-All of our leisure and work boots are built with a deep heel cup, orthotic technology, and good arch support to provide you with superior comfort in every step.
+If you are looking for the best tall boots for plantar fasciitis, look no further than Vionic’s supportive boots for all seasons.
+All of our leisure and work boot styles are built with a deep heel cup, orthotic technology, and good arch support to provide you with superior comfort in every step.
 Our mission is to create footwear that hugs your arches like a natural footprint giving you comfort and pep in your step all day (or night) long!